SmogDr/edar_coursebook/docs/06-string_date.md

 ## Strings {#strings}

-A ***string*** is a character variable like "John", or "blue", or "John's sample 8021A turned blue".
+***strings*** are a form of character data like "John", or "blue", or "John's sample 8021A turned blue".

-**String variables are defined in R using quotes `" "`** and stored as a `character` class; they often show up in data analysis in one of two ways:
+**Strings are defined in R using quotes `" "`** and stored as `character` vectors; they often show up in data analysis in one of two ways:

   1. As ***metadata***.
 Metadata means: "data that describe other data".
 A *readme.txt* file is metadata; notes and code comments are metadata.
 All of these types of data usually come in the form of strings and are included **with the data your are analyzing** but not **in the dataset** itself.

   2. As ***vectorized data***.
 In R programming, *"vectorized"* means: stored as a column of data.
-Examples of vectorized string variables you might find include things like: "participant names", or "survey responses to question 1", or "mode of failure".
-The examples below show how string variables are created in R.
+Examples of vectorized strings that you might find include things like: "participant names", or "survey responses to question 1", or "mode of failure".
+The example below creates three different string vectors in R. You can check the type of object you've created using the `class()` or `typeof()` functions.

 ```r